nguyenan22092003/Commit-Reminder/README.md

 #### Add GitHub Secrets:
 Go to **Settings > Secrets and Variables > Actions > New Repository Secret** and add:
 - `EMAIL_USERNAME`: Your email address.
-- `EMAIL_PASSWORD`: App password for SMTP authentication (to open app passwords, make sure you turn on your email two steps verification: [Gmail App Password](https://myaccount.google.com/apppasswords)).
+- `EMAIL_PASSWORD`: App password for SMTP authentication (Ensure two-step verification is enabled for your email: [Gmail App Password](https://myaccount.google.com/apppasswords)).

 ### 4️⃣ Commit and Push
 Commit the workflow file and push it to your repository.
-The action will automatically run daily and notify you if no commit is detected.
+The action will automatically run daily and send an email reminder.

+---

-Enjoy keeping your GitHub streak alive! 🚀
+Stay productive with your daily GitHub reminder! 🚀